 Students in grades 6-12 will be able to bring their iPads home for learning purposes.
-All use of the district-owned devices must comply with the Guidelines for Acceptable Use of Technology by Students.
-The Guidelines are available at: spps.org/pl/families
+All use of the district-owned device must comply with the Guidelines for Acceptable Use of Technology by Students.
+The Guidelines are available at http://it.spps.org/policies/guidelines-for-acceptable-use.